aptech/docs/docs/CR-olsmt.rst

                 If *oc0.olsres* = 1, the residuals will be computed.

-                If the data is taken from a data set, a new data set will be created for the residuals, using the name in oc0.rnam.
+                If the data is taken from a dataset, a new dataset will be created for the residuals, using the name in oc0.rnam.
-                The residuals will be saved in this data set as an Nx1 column.
-The oout.resid return value will be a string containing the name of the new data set containing the residuals.
+                The residuals will be saved in this dataset as an Nx1 column.
+The oout.resid return value will be a string containing the name of the new dataset containing the residuals.
 If the data is passed in as a matrix, the oout.resid return value will be the Nx1 vector of residuals.
             * - oout.dwstat
               - scalar, Durbin-Watson statistic.